 Forth is a public art installation commissioned by the University of Central Florida for the Institute for Simulation and Training.

-Forth employs computer simulation techniques, interactivity and real time audio synthesis to generate a dynamically changing ocean scene.
-The seascape projected on a large curved screen is subject to the local weather conditions: the wave height and the atmospheric conditions reflect the weather sampled in Orlando and at the Florida coast.
-Small row boats containing groups of people advance across the expanse of open water, and narratives emerge within each vessel as the rowers try to stay afloat and on course in turbulent waters.
-A second screen in the lobby displays an underwater view of the scene, offering an unexpected perspective.
-Immersive sound heightens the richness of the experience, responding to the weather, and to the flow of visitors through the lobby.
+Forth is a seascape subject to the local weather conditions: the wave height and the atmospheric conditions reflect the weather sampled in Orlando and at the Florida coast.
+Small row boats dvance across the water.
+A second screen in the lobby displays an underwater view of the scene.
+Immersive sound responding to the weather, and to the flow of visitors through the lobby.